G-A-Y: G-A-Y brand

-The G-A-Y brand has expanded to two other bars in the same area: G-A-Y Late (located near the former Astoria site) and G-A-Y bar (located nearby in Soho's Old Compton Street).
 In April 2011, the G-A-Y brand arrived in Manchester's Canal Street gay village, with a G-A-Y bar opening in the former venue of Spirit Bar.
-On October 28th 2021 Jeremy Joseph announced that G-A-Y Manchester would be sold to Lee Kellow as a G-A-Y franchise.
-Jeremy Joseph remains the owner of G-A-Y Bar, G-A-Y Late & Heaven.
+On October 28, 2021, Jeremy Joseph announced that G-A-Y Manchester would be sold to Lee Kellow as part of a G-A-Y franchise agreement.
+Mr Joseph remained the owner of G-A-Y Bar, G-A-Y Late & Heaven.